EvgeniyShchoka/FlowCytometry-TCellProfile/README.md

 ### 2. [**Code_classification.ipynb**](/Code_classification.ipynb)

 Model Evaluation and Selection: detection of the optimal machine learning model for the characterization of immune cells.
+For classification Logistic regression, K-Nearest Neighbor, Naive Bayes, Random Forest, and Neural Network were used.
+Optimal hyperparameters were set using GridSearchCV().

 ## Data Acquisition